 - Always board the bus through the front door.

 - Alert the operator if you need to use the ramp to board the bus, or if you need the bus kneeled.
 Kneeling the bus lowers the height of the first step.
 Any passenger can use the ramp for safe boarding and alighting.
 The bus operator will assist passengers with using the ramp upon request.
 Please stand back when the ramp is being deployed.

-- Insert or swipe your pass, ride card, transfer or cash fare into the fare box at the top of the steps.
-If you are riding at a reduced rate, you must show your Topeka Metro reduced fare ID card to the operator.
-If you pay with cash and do not use exact change, you will be issued a change card, which will work as credit toward future rides.
+- Insert or swipe your pass, ride card, or cash fare into the fare box upon entry.
+If you pay with cash and do not use exact change, you will be issued a change card which works as a credit toward future rides on the fixed route.

 - If you utilize a wheelchair or scooter, the operator is required to secure it prior to moving the bus.

 - Seats and wheelchair locations at the front of the bus are reserved for elderly and disabled passengers.
 Ambulatory passengers must move from seats located above the wheelchair securement area if a passenger in a wheelchair needs to be secured.